idilkara/ENS492-RAGDocumentManager/documentation/rag-overview.md

-# RAG System Documentation (vector_store.py)
+# RAG System Documentation Overview (vector_store.py)

 ## Overview
 The RAG (Retrieval-Augmented Generation) system is implemented in `vector_store.py` and provides document processing, embedding, storage, and retrieval capabilities using ChromaDB and LangChain.
+For detailed version go to [rag-details.md](rag-details.md)

 ## Core Components